 A report published today by the Prison Reform Trust and Women in Prison found that six out of ten women released from prison in the UK do not have homes to go to, while roughly one-third of women lose their homes upon entering prison.
-'Home Truths: Housing for Women in the Criminal Justice System' highlights the link between a lack of suitable accomodation for female offenders and recidivism, and illustrates that the failure to provide suitable accomodation presents a costly gap in the system resulting in 'more crime, more victims and more costly and unnecessary imprisonment'.
+Home Truths: Housing for Women in the Criminal Justice System' highlights the link between a lack of suitable accommodation for female offenders and recidivism, and illustrates that the failure to provide suitable accommodation presents a costly gap in the system resulting in "more crime, more victims and more costly and unnecessary imprisonment".

-A lack of suitable, stable accomodation makes the transition from prison to liberty upon release even more challenging for these very vulnerable women, making it even harder to access employment, training, access support services, re-connect with their families and integrate successfully into the community.
+A lack of suitable, stable accommodation makes the transition from prison to liberty upon release even more challenging for these very vulnerable women, making it even harder to access employment, training, access support services, re-connect with their families and integrate successfully into the community.